OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/README.md

 The data sources for this dataset are listed below.

 * The Business Entity ID is from the [Colorado Information Marketplace](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data) and is a state-assigned identification number.
 OWF filtered the dataset based on the words "ditch", "irrigation" and "reservoir".
-The dataset was also the source of the EntityStartDate and EntityEndDate data
+The dataset was also the source of the EntityStartDate and EntityEndDate data.
 * Over half of the companies have a physical address listed in the dataset, but not latitude/longitude coordinates.
 To obtain coordinate data, the dataset was opened in [Google Sheets](https://www.google.com/sheets/about/).
 An add-on named Geocode by Awesome Table can take a physical address and convert it to coordinates, as long as the street address, city, state and zip code are provided.
 * The IBCC_Basin column indicates which [Interbasin Compact Committee](http://cwcb.state.co.us/about-us/about-the-ibcc-brts/Pages/main.aspx) basin the company is located in.
 To fill this column, OWF first saved the DitchReservoirCompany worksheet in csv format and then opened the file in QGIS to create a point layer of ditch companies.
 Then a GIS shapefile of the IBCC basins was overlayed onto the point layer.
 A shapefile of the basins can be found within the [Colorado Water Conservation Board (CWCB)'s Data Viewer](https://www.coloradodnr.info/h5v/Index.html?viewer=cwcbviewer).
 The IBCC Basin layer is within the Admin Boundary category.
 All of the ditch companies within a specific basin were then selected and labeled with the basin name.
 * The [Ditch and Reservoir Company Alliance](http://www.darca.org/) maintains a list of members on its website.
 The list was directly copied from the website and pasted into an Excel spreadsheet.
 * Website URLs were found by manually searching for company websites.